-Jill Andre, a Bay Area native, was smitten with color at a very early age.
-Crafting miniatures as a child, Jill learned to hone her visionary skills and once college-bound, knew she would pursue a Fine Arts degree.
-Jill excelled in the very competitive design program at Cal State Long Beach, and spent 12-weeks in southern France at the Leo Marchutz School, where she absorbed techniques mastered by four generations of artists, sharpening her visual perceptions of the world.
+Growing up in the Bay Area, Jill knew once college-bound she would pursue a Fine Arts degree in sunny southern California.
+She enrolled and excelled in the very competitive design program at Cal State Long Beach.
+Jill spent 12-weeks in southern France at the Leo Marchutz School, where she absorbed the techniques mastered by four generations of artists, sharpening her own skills and visual perceptions of the world around her.

 As a young professional, Jill worked first in the automotive industry, designing after-market products and then as a designer for children’s educational software.
-As a result of the dot com bust, Jill was no longer being paid to draw and joined the Drawing Circus to satisfy her drive and passion.
+As a result of the dot com crash and economic downturn, Jill was laid off.
+Once the shock wore off, she saw it as an opportunity to pursue her own drawing and painting and tossed away her portfolio of commercial art.
+Jill joined the Drawing Circus, satisfying her drive and passion to create.

 Jill began showing her work in group exhibits at the encouragement of the Drawing Circus’ founder, Edward Stanton.
-Juried exhibitions and solo exhibits followed.
+Juried exhibitions and solo exhibits soon followed.
 During a solo exhibit in Palo Alto, a visiting curator from China invited Jill to bring her artwork to the Chaoyang Cultural Museum in Beijing.
-As a result of this exhibit, Cha Cha Cha resides permanently in their collection.
+As a result of the October 2005 invitational exhibit, Cha Cha Cha now resides permanently in their collection.

-Jill was a board member of the Silicon Valley’s chapter of National Women’s Caucus for the Arts, as well as Creative Director for the ‘Honoring Women’s Rights’ exhibit in 2012.
-Jill gives her time regularly to The Midpen Media Center in Palo Alto working on their television production crew, as well as contributing artworks to various projects of interest.
+From 2009-20012 Jill was an active board member of the Silicon Valley’s chapter of National Women’s Caucus for the Arts, as well as Creative Director for the ‘Honoring Women’s Rights’ exhibit in 2012.
+Jill now gives her time regularly to the Midpen Media Center in Palo Alto working on their television production crew and is a creative collaborator on special projects.

-Jill also has taught and continues to teach art in both private and group settings, designing an environment where the student can successfully create.
+Jill has taught and continues to teach art in both private and group settings.
+Her approach is to keep it simple and design an environment where each student can successfully create.